- Title

 - Curatorial Notes

 This painting depicts a key episode in the life of Saint Catherine of Alexandria.
-In the early fourth century, she was condemned to death on a spiked breaking wheel after defying the pagan emperor Maxentius.
-Because of her erudition, Catherine was named patron saint of Mexico’s university at the end of the sixteenth century, and her willingness to espouse Christianity turned her into a religious exemplum.
-Baltasar de Echave Ibía descended from a prominent dynasty of Spanish painters; his spirited composition, with fiery lightning bolts darting from the sky, was considered a novelty in his day.
+In the early fourth century, she was condemned to death on a spiked breaking wheel after defying the pagan Roman emperor Maxentius.
+Because of her learned reputation, Catherine was named patron saint of Mexico’s university in the late 1500s, and her willingness to adopt Christianity made her a religious model.
+Baltasar de Echave Ibía’s spirited composition, with fiery lightning bolts darting from the sky, was considered a novelty in its day.

 - Provenance